Blog

 An increase in both ACoS and TACoS is a bad sign for your Amazon business as a whole.
 If your product is in the launch stage, this scenario is expected as you have high ad spend to increase your sales.
 However, if the product has moved past the launch stage, it indicates that your ad spending is overpowering your profit margin.

-So, which one is the ideal scenario?
+So, what is the ideal scenario?

 You should generally aim for a decreasing or flat TACoS, as it indicates better efficiency and profitability in advertising spend.
 However, the ideal percentage can vary depending on profit margins, business objectives, and industry benchmarks.
 It is important to find a balance between profitability and advertising costs that aligns with your long-term business goals.